info-beamer/package-covid19/README.md

  * Assign the setup to any of your devices.
  * The billing system will skip this device when calculating your info-beamer hosted usage.

+# Version 2020-11-16

+ * Delay shutting down the screen for 20 seconds after a reboot.
+This allows system upgrades to succeed while this package is assigned.